 - Government entities, if a public bus

-If you or someone you know has been injured in a crash with a commercial vehicle, you should talk with a lawyer who is familiar with commercial trucks and the laws and regulations that govern them.
-Mike Rafi knows commercial vehicle accidents, and he will get you the compensation you are entitled to.
+If you or someone you know has been injured in a crash with a commercial vehicle, you should speak with a commercial vehicle accident lawyer in Atlanta who is familiar with commercial trucks and the laws and regulations that govern them.
+Atlanta personal injury lawyer Mike Rafi knows commercial vehicle accidents, and he will get you the compensation you are entitled to.

 He was beyond professional and hardworking.